 Lanfranco Aceti is known for his extensive career as an artist, curator, and academic.
 His works of art have focused on aesthetics and the relationship with contemporary politics, financial exploitation, pauperization, precarization, racism, populism, and gender.
 He believes that art should have the same role of a knife that pierces the veil of ignorance and enables people to see a different vision of the world.
 Currently, he is a non-residential international fellow at HDS @ Harvard University and research affiliate at ACT @ Massachusetts Institute of Technology.
 He is the founder of The Studium: Lanfranco Aceti Inc., the founder and Director of OCR (Operational and Curatorial Research in Contemporary Art, Design, Science and Technology), and founder and Director of MoCC (Museum of Contemporary Cuts).
-He has also founded Contemporary Art and Cultures (CAC), which will start operations in 2020.
+He has also founded Contemporary Art and Cultures (CAC), which will start operations in late 2021.

 As an artist Aceti has exhibited numerous personal projects including Car Park, a public performance in the UK at the John Hansard Gallery; Who The People?, an installation artwork acquired in its entirety by the Chetham’s Library and Museum in Manchester; Sowing and Reaping, installation artworks acquired in their entirety by the National Museum of Contemporary Art of Cyprus; and Hope Coming On, a site-specific choral performance he designed for the Museum of Fine Arts, Boston, with the collaboration of the Boston Children’s Chorus, and realized in front of Joseph Mallord William Turner’s Slave Ship (Slavers Throwing Overboard the Dead and Dying, Typhoon Coming On).
 In 2017, Aceti prepared a series of new artworks for an exhibition entitled Shimmer, curated by Irini Papadimitriou (V&A), at the Tobazi Mansion in Hydra; a new large choral performance entitled Accursed for the Thessaloniki Biennial in Greece; and Knock, Knock, Knocking a public space installation in the Mediterranean Garden Pavilion of the New Sea Waterfront of Thessaloniki.
-Aceti is preparing a new series of exhibitions installations, and performances.
+Aceti is currently preparing a new series of exhibitions installations, and performances.